Cloudstrucc/Public/docs/games/lawars.md

 - **Naval Power:** Essential for blockades, trade protection, and amphibious operations
 - **Elite Units:** Guard formations and named generals provide crucial combat advantages
 - **Economic Balance:** Unit costs create meaningful resource allocation decisions

-This design creates complex relationships where LAPD can be a legitimate force for order OR become just another gang competing for control of Compton's streets.
-The choice between community policing and corruption creates dynamic alliances and conflicts that reflect real-world urban challenges while providing LAPD with the competitive tools needed to be a viable faction against the three established gang powers.